manojselvang/kubernetes-kubeadm-cluster/README.md

-# Kubernetes Cluster Setup with Kubeadm
+# Building Kubernetes Cluster from scratch using Kubeadm

 A hands-on guide for building a small Kubernetes cluster from scratch using `kubeadm`.